Enhancing Visual Place Recognition via Fast and Slow Adaptive Biasing in Event Cameras: Related Works

 Consequently, VPR is an interesting downstream task for event-based sensing, and well suited for our experiments validating the effectiveness of our fast-and-slow feedback controller.
 In the remainder of this section, we provide an overview of prior works on event-based VPR.

 \cite{fischer2020event} combines temporal windows of varying lengths through parallelized ensembles to obtain a high-performing VPR system at the cost of high computational requirements. \cite{lee2021eventvlad} uses the popular Vector of Locally Aggregated Descriptors (VLAD) pooling mechanism to obtain image descriptors after reconstructing event edges.
-This idea has been taken further in~\cite{kong2022event} which introduced the first end-to-end deep-learning event-based VPR framework.
-As opposed to using conventional deep networks, \cite{lee2023ev} has introduced a spiking neural network to process the event stream. \cite{fischer2022many} introduced a computationally efficient technique that relies on just a small subset of informative pixels.
+This idea has been taken further in~\cite{kong2022event} which introduced the first end-to-end deep-learning event-based VPR framework. \cite{fischer2022many} introduced a computationally efficient technique that relies on just a small subset of informative pixels.
 Another interesting approach is the combination of conventional frames with event streams for improved performance~\cite{hou2023fe}.

 Moving towards more bio-inspired approaches, \cite{yu2023brain} developed a brain-inspired multimodal hybrid neural network that seeks to imitate the neurological processes of the brain for more efficient robot place recognition.
 Their model demonstrates the synergy between different sensory modalities and computational paradigms, offering insights into the development of advanced robotic systems.
 This approach is similar to \cite{lee2023ev} who also used a spiking neural network for processing the event stream.
-Similarly, \cite{zhu2023neuromorphic} harnessed the power of neuromorphic computing, presenting a neuromorphic sequence learning model that utilizes event cameras to navigate through vegetative environments.
+Similarly, \cite{zhu2023neuromorphic} harnessed the power of neuromorphic computing, presenting a neuromorphic sequence learning model that uses event cameras to navigate through vegetative environments.

 There are relatively few datasets publicly available that are suited for event-based VPR.
 The Brisbane-Event-Dataset \cite{fischer2020event} contains 6 traverses with varying time-of-day of an 8km long route captured with a DAVIS346 camera mounted on the windshield of a car.
 It contains pseudo ground-truth from a GPS device.
 The QCR-Event-Dataset \cite{fischer2022many} contains 16 traverses of a 160m long route captured with a DAVIS346 camera mounted on a Clearpath Jackal robot, whereby the mounting position was varied between forward-, side-, or downward-facing.
 The ground truth for a subset of these traverses was manually annotated.
 The DDD20 dataset \cite{hu2020ddd20} is an enormous dataset containing recordings of over 4000km of driving (51h).
 It was mainly recorded for the steering prediction task, but a subset of the recordings could be used for the visual place recognition task.
 To the best of our knowledge, our QCR-Fast-and-Slow dataset is the largest indoor event-based VPR dataset to date (recordings totaling over 35km).